 A seven-mile trip out to see the 12 Apostles, the largest stone circle on mainland Scotland.
 Using cycle paths, quiet residential streets and one quiet rural road.

 This route takes you out to Northwest Dumfries, from where it is possible to reach miles and miles of quiet rural roads out towards Irongray, Milton, Corsock and beyond so this is a good route for those who might want to stretch their legs out into the countryside.
-At 7 miles it’s short enough for all ages and abilities, although children under 12 should be accompanied by an adult.
+At just under 7 miles it’s short enough for all ages and abilities, although children should be accompanied by an adult.

 Meet at the entrance to Dock Park at 2pm.
 There’s free parking all day for cars if you’re coming from further afield.